-The CFO is a key member of the "Alliance Leadership Team" (ALT) and "Alliance Management Team" (AMT), which are the most senior officer bodies charged with the leadership of the Council.
-That role includes helping to develop and implement strategy and to resource and deliver the Council's strategic objectives sustainably and in the public interest.
+The Chief Financial Officer is a key member of the "Alliance Leadership Team" (ALT) and "Alliance Management Team" (AMT), which are the most senior officer bodies charged with the leadership of the Council.
+That role includes helping to develop and implement strategies to resource and deliver the Council's strategic objectives sustainably and in the public interest.

-- The CFO is actively involved in and able to bring influence to bear on, all material business decisions to ensure the immediate and longer term implications, opportunities and risks are considered, and alignment with the Council's overall financial strategy achieved. - Staffordshire Moorlands District Council's financial management arrangements conform to the governance requirements of the CIPFA Statement on the Role of the Chief Financial Officer in Local Government. - The Council, along with Alliance partner High Peak Borough Council, agreed to establish a joint venture partnership with Ansa a subsidiary of Cheshire East Council to deliver waste collection, street cleaning, grounds maintenance and fleet management services.
-The collaborative arrangement has been assessed to be a joint operation and therefore is consolidated into the single entity financial statements of Staffordshire Moorlands District Council. - The Council established a joint venture company with Your Housing Limited.
+- ➤ The Chief Financial Officer is involved in and able to bring influence to bear on all material business decisions to ensure the immediate and longer-term implications, opportunities and risks are considered, and alignment with the Council's overall financial strategy achieved. - Staffordshire Moorlands District Council's financial management arrangements conform to the governance requirements of the CIPFA Statement on the Role of the Chief Financial Officer in Local Government. - ➤ The Council, along with Alliance partner High Peak Borough Council, has established a joint venture partnership with Ansa a subsidiary of Cheshire East Council to deliver waste collection, street cleaning, grounds maintenance and fleet management services.
+The collaborative arrangement has been assessed to be a joint operation and therefore is consolidated into the single entity financial statements of Staffordshire Moorlands District Council. - ➤ The Council's joint venture company with Your Housing Limited was dissolved during the year.
 Information about the Council's interests in the Joint Venture is contained in more detail in the Group Accounts.

-internal audit;
+internal audit:

-- Internal Audit review services and functions based on a risk assessed audit plan, in order to provide an independent opinion on the adequacy and effectiveness of the system of internal control.
-Audit reports detailing the findings of each review are issued to Heads of Service, the Executive Director & Chief Finance Officer and where appropriate, the Executive Director & Monitoring Officer and Chief Executive. - Audit recommendations for improvements require management agreement, and implementation is monitored and escalated in accordance with formally agreed escalation procedures.
-Regular updates on audit recommendation agreement and implementation are reported to the Audit & Accounts Committee. - The Authority's internal audit arrangements conform to the requirements of the CIPFA Statement of the Role of the Head of Internal Audit.
+- Internal Audit reviews services and functions based on a risk assessed audit plan, in order to provide an independent opinion on the adequacy and effectiveness of the system of internal control.
+Audit reports detailing the findings of each review are issued to Heads of Service, the Executive Director & Chief Financial Officer and, where appropriate, the Executive Director & Monitoring Officer and Chief Executive. - ➤ Audit recommendations for improvements require management agreement, and implementation is monitored and escalated in accordance with formally agreed escalation procedures.
+Regular updates on audit recommendation agreement and implementation are reported to the Audit & Accounts Committee. - ➤ The Council's internal audit arrangements conform to the requirements of the CIPFA Statement of the Role of the Head of Internal Audit.
 Internal Audit operates in accordance with the Public Sector Internal Audit Standards.
-The service is subject to regular review by the Council's External Auditors who place reliance on their work.
-An annual review of the effectiveness of the system of internal audit is also undertaken and an independent external review previously concluded that the internal audit provision within the Council complies with the expectations of the Public Sector Internal Audit Standards.
+The service is subject to regular review by the Council's External Auditors.
+An annual review of the effectiveness of the system of internal audit is also undertaken and an independent external review concluded that the internal audit provision within the Council complies with the expectations of the Public Sector Internal Audit Standards.